flanzana/portfolio-orbit/README.md

-## Perks of using the design system in frontend development
+## Perks of using a design system in frontend development

 ### Introduction

-This project was created with [Kiwi.com’s design system Orbit](https://orbit.kiwi/) components for workshop *Perks of using the design system in frontend development* at the event [Women in Tech](https://www.womenintech.cz/) in Brno, Czech Republic on May 18, 2019.
+This project was created with [Kiwi.com’s design system Orbit](https://orbit.kiwi/) components for workshop *Perks of using a design system in frontend development* at the event [Women in Tech](https://www.womenintech.cz/) in Brno, Czech Republic on May 18, 2019.
 The final result of this workshop will be a portfolio website, such as [https://flanzana.github.io/portfolio-orbit](https://flanzana.github.io/portfolio-orbit).

 ### About the workshop

-In the workshop *Perks of using the design system in frontend development*, Žana will show you how working with a design system, such as Kiwi.com’s design system Orbit, makes frontend developer’s life easier and can save hours of working time.
+In the workshop *Perks of using a design system in frontend development*, Žana will show you how working with a design system, such as Kiwi.com’s design system Orbit, makes frontend developer’s life easier and can save hours of working time.
 She will walk you through different Orbit